-3.13.3.30 The cumulative assessment considers the effects of EMF emitted by subsea cables from Hornsea Three and other offshore wind farms (either consented or under construction) and other subsea electrical cables within a representative 50 km buffer from Hornsea Three, using the tiered approach outlined in section 3.12.1 (see Table 3.21).
-These have the potential to have effects on fish and shellfish receptors in the southern North Sea fish and shellfish study area.
+- 3.13.3.39 The cumulative assessment considers the effects of EMF emitted by subsea cables from Hornsea Three and other offshore wind farms (either consented or under construction) and other subsea electrical cables within a representative 50 km buffer from Hornsea Three, using the tiered approach outlined in section 3.12.1 (see Table 3.23).
+These have the potential to have effects on fish and shellfish receptors in the southern North Sea fish and shellfish study area. - 3.13.3.40 As discussed in paragraphs 3.12.1.3 and 3.13.2.2, the CEA has been based on information available in Environmental Statements where available and it is noted that the project parameters quoted in Environmental Statements are often refined during the determination period of the application or post consent.
+The assessments presented within this assessment are therefore considered to be conservative (e.g. particularly with respect to Hornsea Project One and Hornsea Project Two), with the level of impact on fish and shellfish ecology expected to be reduced from those presented here.

-- 3.13.3.31 EMF, comprising magnetic (B) and induced electrical (iE) fields, have the potential to affect fish and shellfish receptors in the southern North Sea fish and shellfish study area.
+- 3.13.3.41 EMF, comprising magnetic (B) and induced electrical (iE) fields, have the potential to affect fish and shellfish receptors in the southern North Sea fish and shellfish study area.
 A variety of design and installation factors have the potential to affect EMF levels in the vicinity of electrical cables, including current flow, distance between cables, cable orientation relative to the earth's magnetic field (DC only), cable insulation, number of conductors, configuration of cable and burial depth as well as whether the subsea cabling systems are AC or DC.
-It has not been possible to determine the exact specifications of electrical cables for each of the offshore wind farm projects predicted to have a cumulative effect on fish and shellfish receptors, though predictions have been made for the cumulative length of electrical cables associated with the projects outlined in Table 3.26.
-The maximum length of array and export cables predicted for the Tier 1 assessment within a 50 km buffer of Hornsea Three is 5,343 km (Table 3.26). - 3.13.3.32 The strength of the magnetic field (and consequently, induced electrical fields) decreases rapidly horizontally and vertically with distance from source (i.e. in the order of 10 m each side of the cable, assuming burial to depths of 1 m; see Table 3.19; Normandeau et al., 2011).
-As such, any effects of EMF on fish and shellfish receptors are predicted to be extremely limited in extent, only affecting a relatively small proportion of the fish and shellfish habitat available in the southern North Sea. - 3.13.3.33 The impact is predicted to be of highly localised spatial extent within each of the project boundaries, long term duration (i.e. the lifetime of the offshore wind farm projects), continuous and irreversible (during the lifetime of the offshore wind farm projects).
+It has not been possible to determine the exact specifications of electrical cables for each of the offshore wind farm projects predicted to have a cumulative effect on fish and shellfish receptors, though predictions have been made for the cumulative length of electrical cables associated with the projects outlined in Table 3.28.
+The maximum length of array and export cables predicted for the Tier 1 assessment within a 50 km buffer of Hornsea Three is 6,131 km (Table 3.28). - 3.13.3.42 The strength of the magnetic field (and consequently, induced electrical fields) decreases rapidly horizontally and vertically with distance from source (i.e. in the order of 10 m each side of the cable, assuming burial to depths of 1 m; see Table 3.21; Normandeau et al., 2011).
+As such, any effects of EMF on fish and shellfish receptors are predicted to be extremely limited in extent, only affecting a relatively small proportion of the fish and shellfish habitat available in the southern North Sea. - 3.13.3.43 The impact is predicted to be of highly localised spatial extent within each of the project boundaries, long term duration (i.e. the lifetime of the offshore wind farm projects), continuous and irreversible (during the lifetime of the offshore wind farm projects).
 It is predicted that the impact will affect fish and shellfish receptors directly.
 The magnitude is therefore considered to be minor.